 Disrupting the Way We View Work

-In the upcoming book, My Job, I contrast work lives from around the world to provide a lens through which we can recognize our similarities and diversity.
-The purpose of this book is to challenge conventional thinking about how a job is valued and undertaken from the viewpoint of distinct cultures.
-At its essence, this book is about the human condition and how very similar we all are at our core.
-I believe this book will surprise, enlighten and definitely move you.
+In the MY JOB book series, I contrast work lives from around the world to provide a lens through which we can recognize our similarities and diversity.
+The purpose of each chapter is to challenge conventional thinking about how a job is valued and undertaken from the viewpoint of distinct cultures.
+At its essence, these books are about the human condition and how very similar we all are at our core.
+I believe their first-person, true stories will surprise, enlighten, and definitely move you.
 Learn more about Suzanne here.